Ventanas Mexico

 Use Skype to experience any culture you in which you are interested.

-You will learn more about that given country than your friends will even if they have spent thousands of dollars on trips.
-You will speak a second language more than than they will even if they are sitting in a restaurant in that country right now.
+You will learn more about that given country than your friends will even if they have spent thousands of dollars on vacation trips.
+You will speak a second language more frequently and cover more topics than than they will even if they are sitting in a restaurant in that country right now.

-That more people don’t take advantage of the wonderful relationships you can establish via Skype language exchange websites astounds me.
+That more people don’t take advantage of the wonderful relationships you can establish via Skype language exchange websites confounds me.
 These friendships got me through the pandemic and continue today as a critical social outlet.
-As a single person, I know that every day I’ll have at least one conversation with an interesting person, and friend.
+As a single person, I know that every day I’ll have at least one conversation with an interesting person and friend.

 International friendships, just like college

-I have been practicing Spanish with the same four people in Spain for over four years and have had numerous fascinating Skype conversations with people from throughout Latin America during the same period at intervals.
+I have been practicing Spanish with the same five people in Spain for years and have had numerous fascinating conversations with other people from throughout Latin America at intervals.
 What I’ve learned from these exchanges goes far beyond any trip I’ve ever taken.
 All of my Spanish practice partners have invited me to visit, one even offering access to a second home in Valencia for a month.

 It’s more interesting to learn about a country from the people who live there.

-One friend and practice partner, Lourdes. is a vivacious single woman living in Seville with her 6’4’ son (They didn’t make them that tall when I lived there in the 80’s.
+One past practice partner, Lourdes. was a vivacious single woman living in Seville with her 6’4’ son (They didn’t make them that tall when I lived there in the 80’s.
 She agreed it was a relatively new phenomenon).
-We dish on men and dating.
+We dished on men and dating.
 I learned the attraction of Irish men.
 She learned about Tinder (She was shocked.).
-These conversations have updated my knowledge of Spain.
+These conversations have updated my knowledge of contemporary Spain.
 I have learned that Spanish women have come a long way since my days in Valencia as a college student.
-Lourdes taught me about Spanish kings and queens….and a pretty racy lot they were, too.

 On the other end of the spectrum, my practice partner from Seville is a singer, graphic artist and psychologist with three children, who grew up with parents who lived under Franco’s dictatorship.
 Her freedom in the free-wheeling post-Franco years was difficult for her parents to get used to, much like the American sixties.

 Another practice-partner friend Javier lives in Pamplona.
-We talk about politics and existential subject, made more interesting because he is an atheist (a Spanish atheist!).
+We talk about politics and existential subjects, made more interesting because he is an atheist (a Spanish atheist!).

 When the conversation turned to our own populist, he helped me understand populist movements by describing a conversation he’d had with an old friend of his, a nationalist Basque.